nanome-ai/plugin-realtime-scoring/README.md

 In Nanome:

 - Activate Plugin
-- In the plugin window, select a receptor, and start scoring
+- In the plugin window, select a receptor and ligands, then start scoring
 - Plugin will display a list of all other complexes, with their docking score
 - Moving a complex around will update its score